rikjalzabet/Indoor-localization/database/README.md

 ### Start Docker containers

-Open a terminal inside the `database` folder and execute `docker-compose up -d --build`.
+Open a terminal inside the `DB` folder and execute `docker-compose up -d --build`.
 This will initialize the Docker containers running PostgreSQL, pgAdmin, and Node-RED.

 ### Access pgAdmin